How Valerie Harper's Rhoda embodied a very Jewish type - Jewish Telegraphic Agency

 To the perennial debate over whether non-Jewish actors can or should play Jews, I have a two-word answer: “Rhoda Morgenstern.”

 Valerie Harper, who died last week at age 80, starred in “The Mary Tyler Moore Show” as the earthy, wise-cracking, Bronx-born neighbor and best friend of the WASPy, reserved, carefully coiffed TV producer played by Moore.
-She was so convincing that many viewers had a hard time believing that Harper herself was not Jewish.
+She was so convincing as Rhoda that many viewers had a hard time believing that Harper herself was not Jewish.

 “Listen,” she would tell such fans, according to her 2013 memoir “I, Rhoda,” “in my heart, I’m Jewish.
 And if you go back far enough, we’re all Jewish.
 The Jews are an ancient people.”

-In the history of that people, Jews always served as a convenient foil for gentile beliefs and attitudes, a tradition that began with the Gospels and continued in “The Mary Tyler Moore Show,” which debuted in 1972.
-Rhoda, considered plump only by the body-shaming perspective of a television sitcom, envied Mary’s figure and her poise, but also served Mary by helping her shed some of her Midwestern reserve.
-Her Jewish angst balanced Mary’s gentile insecurity.
+In the history of that people, Jews always served as a convenient foil for gentiles, a tradition that began with the Gospels and continued in “The Mary Tyler Moore Show,” which debuted in 1972.
+Rhoda was Mary’s opposite, in looks and temperament.
+Considered plump only by the body-shaming perspective of a television sitcom, she envied Mary’s figure and her poise, but also served Mary by helping her shed some of her Midwestern reserve.
+Her Jewish neuroses balanced Mary’s gentile insecurity.
 She said out loud what Mary had a hard time admitting to herself.
 She threw Mary’s character into high relief, and Mary returned the favor.

 “You’re talking about Midwestern love.
 I’m talking about Bronx love,” Rhoda tells Mary in season 1.
 “There’s a certain amount of guilt that goes with that.
 My mother wants the people she loves to feel guilty.”

 “The Mary Tyler Moore Show” is remembered as a feminist breakthrough in television, depicting women who were single and career-minded and not defined only by their relationship to the men in their lives.
-The Rhoda character was groundbreaking too: the first Jewish leading TV character, Neal Gabler reminds us, since Gertrude Berg starred as Molly Goldberg on CBS from 1949 to 1951.
+The Rhoda character was groundbreaking too: the first Jewish leading character on TV, Neal Gabler reminds us, since Gertrude Berg starred as Molly Goldberg on CBS from 1949 to 1951.

-And just as Mary represented a soft feminism, Rhoda represented soft ethnicity: Although her Jewishness was rarely made explicit (except perhaps for that last name, which might be a rebuke of sorts to the ambitious assimilationist protagonist of Herman Wouk’s 1955 novel “Marjorie Morningstar”), her Jewish signifiers were apparent.
+And just as Mary represented a soft feminism, Rhoda represented soft ethnicity: Although her Jewishness was rarely made explicit (except perhaps for that last name, which the protagonist of Herman Wouk’s 1955 novel “Marjorie Morningstar” had shed in the name of assimilation), her outward Jewish signifiers were apparent.

 This has earned the show’s creators both praise and criticism.
 Marlene Marks wrote in the Jewish Journal in 1991 that Rhoda proved “there was more to the Jewish woman than the stereotype.
 She was not a princess.
 She was not a shrew.
 Yes, she was an underdog, but not a loser.”

 By contrast, a character in a Francine Prose short story, “Electricity,” is described as “assimilated to the point of Jewishlessness, like Valerie Harper playing Rhoda.”